Offshoring vs Outsourcing

 One example of outsourcing is contracting a law firm rather than keeping lawyers on staff.
-Another option could be hiring a marketing firm to handle a product launch or a branding overhaul.
-This would avoid slowing down the daily functions of the existing marketing department.
-On a smaller scale, a company may hire a developer, social media manager, or other individuals to handle a variety of tasks or business functions.
+Another option could be to contract a marketing firm to handle your product launch or a rebranding.
+This would avoid jeopardizing the daily functions of your existing marketing department.

 What Is Offshoring?

-When a company chooses to offshore, it still contracts a third party to handle a variety of work, but the third party is in another country.
-This usually allows the company to access a larger labor pool or take advantage of lower costs.
+When a company chooses to offshore, it still contracts a third party to handle a variety of work.
+The difference is that the third party is in another country.
+This usually allows the company to access a larger talent pool or take advantage of lower labor costs.

 One example of offshoring is moving call centers to another country.
 Alternatively, a company looking to expand to an international market could contract a marketing team in its target country to ensure promotions are culturally relevant.
 Finally, a company may contract a freelancer in another country to help with a one-off project.

 As you can see, outsourcing can involve offshoring or it can be local.
 However, offshoring is exclusively international.
 In addition, companies use offshoring and outsourcing for many of the same reasons, but there are some key differences.
 Let’s look at the pros and cons of each solution in various situations.

 The Pros and Cons of Outsourcing (with Examples)